aphyr/partitions-post/README.markdown

 ## Where do we go from here?

-This post is meant as a reference argument; to illustrate that the problem is real, and deserves our consideration.
+This post is meant as a reference argument; to illustrate that partitions are real and deserve our engineering consideration.
 Processes, nodes, NICs, switches, networks, and globally distributed networks do fail, and the economic consequences are real.
 Moreover, for each of these failure staories

 Failures can occur in systems which are stable for months, or be triggered as a